JayMartMedia/patient-js/README.md

     + Run the `./start-service.sh` script to start up the React application in a docker container
     + (Alternative) Run `npm start` if you would like the React app to update changes in realtime (i.e. when developing)
 #### View the application at [http://localhost/patient-js/](http://localhost/patient-js/)

+# Areas of Improvement
++ Add sorting to table columns
++ Make the tables prettier